Italian invasion of British Somaliland: Retreat to Berbera

 On 15 August, CTSAO bombers continued to fly sorties in support of the army.
 Three Ca 133s bombed around Laferug and three SM 79s bombed troops around Berbera.
 Six Blenheim I bombers flew from Iraq to reinforce the RAF at Aden and on passing Kamaran Island an SM 81 flew underneath the formation.
 The Blenheims dived on the bomber and three achieved firing positions, shooting it down.
 On landing the crews handed over their aircraft and returned to Iraq in Bombay transports the next day.
 After a long bombardment, the Italians overran Observation Hill and during the night the NRR retreated from Black, Knobbly and Castle hills.
 The Black Watch, two companies of the 2nd KAR and elements of 1/2nd Punjab Regiment formed a rearguard at Barkasan on the Berbera road, about 10 mi behind Tug Argan and other troops moved back to Nasiyeh.

 The CTSAO concentrated its operations against the port and in a dawn attack two SM 81 bombers attacked ships in the harbour and were damaged by anti-aircraft fire.
 Two SM 79s bombed at noon and one was also damaged by anti-aircraft fire.
 The third Italian raid, by three SM 79s met two Martin Marylands from the Free French flight in 8 Squadron, which were patrolling Berbera and one Maryland pilot claimed a SM 79 shot down; it was not confirmed but crashed in flames soon after.
 The CTSAO at Dire Dawa was reinforced by two SM 79s of 44° Gruppo and three CR 32s from 411° Squadriglia at Addis Ababa and three SM 81s from Shashamanna.

 The retirement was followed up cautiously by the Italians, who attacked the defenders at Barkasan on 17 August.
-The Black Watch made several counter-attacks and repulsed the Italian forces but it was only a matter of time before the defences were outflanked.
+The Black Watch made several counter-attacks and repulsed the Italians but it was only a matter of time before the defences were outflanked.
 The evacuation at Berbera went more smoothly than expected and Godwin-Austen was able to withdraw the rearguard at Nasiyeh and once night fell, bring back the rearguard from Barkasan.
 Five Blenheims bombed the captured landing ground at Hargeisa and five Ca 133s with two CR 32 fighter escorts bombed the British residency at Sheikh.
 A 39 Squadron Blenheim on a reconnaissance sortie, was hit by ground fire and came down in the sea, the crew being rescued by the cruiser HMS Ceres.
 As the Italian invasion neared completion, three SM 81s of the 4° Gruppo went back to Shashamanna, two of the SM 79s of 44° Gruppo went back to Addis Ababa and three more SM 79s of 10° Squadriglia 28° Gruppo arrived from Gura in Eritrea after the 10° Squadriglia had exchanged it SM 81s from reinforcements of SM 79s being flown from Libya.
 In Aden 39 Squadron gave up two Blenheims to 11 Squadron so that each had five operational bombers.